 What I Can Do for You:

 I’ve worked with a wide range of students from those who “get it” easily and just want the edge to keep that "A", to students who aren’t “getting it” and are afraid that “C” or “D” is going to slip away as the semester goes on.
-I’ve helped students with Asperger's syndrome to adults who finally conquered their fear of math and fractions and went on to nursing careers.
+I’ve helped students who deal with with autism and Asperger's to adults who finally conquered their fear of math and fractions and went on to nursing careers.
 However, even though I'm an excellent tutor who has helped hundreds of students, I'm not a miracle worker.
 If you come to me with only a week or two left before finals, I'll of course help you as much as possible, but I can't guarantee that you'll be able to pull a "D" or "F" up to a "C", or a "C" up to an "A".
-What I can guarantee is that with my assistance, you'll have a much better shot of turning things around.
+What I can guarantee is that with my assistance, you'll have a much better shot at turning things around.

 back to top